ToddBooth/a7011e/hands-on-labs/Week_6_hands-on-labs/Week_6_hands-on-labs.md

 When crafting IAM policies, it's crucial to consider the specific actions required for your use case and apply the principle of least privilege.
 This means granting users or roles the minimum set of permissions necessary to perform their tasks effectively, without providing unnecessary access.

+The ebs actions are part of ec2, for example you might think you could use ebs:CreateTags, but you actually need to use ec2:CreateTags, even for tags on an ebs volume.

-The following policy allows all EBS actions, except EBS xx.
+The following policy allows all ec2 actions, except for the listed deny actions.
 If you wanted to, you could add more EBS actions to the deny list, and they would also be denied.
-For example, you could some of the above actions to the EBS deny list:
+For example, you could some of the above actions to the ec2 deny list.
+Even though you give some permissions to ec2, it is recommended that you don't try to create ec2 instances on your own AWS accounts.
+Instead create instances on your AWS Academy account, which is 100% free.

 Here are the instructions: